dresden-elektronik/deconz-rest-doc/docs/endpoints/alarmsystems/index.md

     DELETE /api/<apikey>/alarmsystems/<id>/device/<uniqueid>

 Removes a device from an alarm system.
+Note that the respective sensor or light resource is not deleted, only the link to  the alarm system.

 ### Parameters